 I've had several people ask about the paint/color choices in our home.
 This is a list of what we've used so far:

 - Interior Walls & Trim - Behr Premium Plus Ultra (Home Depot) Aged Parchment UL150-10.
 We used flat on the ceiling, eggshell on the walls and semi gloss on the trim.
+We chose to use the same color on the walls, ceilings and trim to help expand our space, and it works!

 - Kitchen Cabinets - Behr Premium Plus Ultra (color matched) from Martha Stewart Living Heath MSL212 & Valspar's Eddie Bauer Home Amber Yellow EB25-2